Whitney Anderson, M.A., North Dakota State University, 2010

 Renee Bourdeaux, M.A., University of North Dakota, 2001

-Renee Bourdeaux is a first year doctoral student interested in interpersonal and family communication.
-She is currently teaching Fundamentals of Public Speaking (COMM 110).
+Kelli Chromey is a first-year doctoral student interested in organizational communication.
+Kelli’s research includes new employee assimilation and socialization, organizational culture and workplace bullying.
+She is teaching Fundamentals of Public Speaking (COMM 110).

 Nancy DiTunnariello, M.A., Kean University, 2011